pmlopes/hang-around/README.md

   @Override
   public void start(Promise<Void> start) {
-    // wrap this block as a Virtual Thread so we can await (block) at any time without interfere with the event loop asyncRun(() -> {
+    // wrap this block as a Virtual Thread so we can await (block) at any time
+    // without interfere with the event loop asyncRun(() -> {
-      Redis redis = Redis.createClient(vertx, new RedisOptions().setMaxPoolSize(32).setMaxPoolWaiting(128));
+      Redis redis = Redis.createClient(
+        vertx,
+        new RedisOptions().setMaxPoolSize(32).setMaxPoolWaiting(128));

       System.out.println("Will count calls to: counter");
       // look blocking but not the event loop!